Olive Philp Diary, 1919

 April MONDAY, 7X

 Done chores and Brock chopping.
 Cutting up some trees in old archard on other place in afternoon.
 Fine morning but dull after dinner and a shower about five.
-A little thunder and lightning.
+A little thunder and lightening.

 TUESDAY, 8

 Done chores and cleaned up a bin of seed oats in aftrnoon.
 Da not as well again this evening.
 Dull.
-Quite a shower in afternoon Thunder and lightning
+Quite a shower in afternoon Thunder and lightening

 WEDNESDAY, 9